OCahungo/databricks_apparel_streaming/ProjectPlan.md

 - **Task 2: Create `01_bronze.bronze_customers` Table**

+  - Tips

     - _Business logic:_ Ingest raw customer records as a stream, enforce schema and add lineage metadata.
 Fail the pipeline if any record is missing a `customer_id`, ensuring referential integrity for all downstream customer analytics.
     - _Tip:_ Run the pipeline after this step to validate customer data ingestion and catch schema or data quality issues early.
-  - _Tip (code):_ If stuck, open final_dlt.py (under the "final dlt pipeline" folder) and search "Task 2".
+    - _Tip (code):_ If stuck, open `final_dlt.py` (under the `final dlt pipeline` folder) and search "Task 2".

   - [ ] Read as a stream from the `customers` directory - use the `RAW_CUSTOMERS_PATH` variable.
   - [ ] Add `comment`: "Raw customers data from landing zone".